mlund/virial/README.md

 ## Example

-In this example we load a raw probability histogram for the distances between two monovalent particles, simulated in 3d, and:
+In this example we load a raw probability histogram, `gofr.dat` for the distances between two monovalent particles, simulated in 3d, and:

 1. normalize by a spherical volume element,
 2. fit tail to Yukawa potential via the Debye length (we provide an initial guess of D=30 Å) in